hipaa compliant forms

 5. Only integrate with HIPAA-compliant software

-Investing in HIPAA-compliant software and tools designed for healthcare organizations is a short-cut to ensure data security and regulatory compliance.
+Investing in HIPAA-compliant software and tools designed for healthcare organizations is a shortcut to ensure data security and regulatory compliance.
 Examples include electronic signatures and authentication solutions and integrating compliance features into existing systems and workflows.

 >> Download the HIPAA Compliance Checklist <<